We all have some kind of fear inside us. But sometimes those fears can hold us from reaching our full potential.

 There are different types of psychological fears that include-

-We start living in “what ifs” and start doubting our abilities.
+We start living in “what ifs” and start doubting on our abilities.

 Here is a step-by-step guide on how you can overcome self-doubt and fear